-Rather, Abana's response to this Service has largely focussed on why it wasn't responsible for what had happened, and how it was the fault of others.
-It's largely failed to engage with the merits of this case, despite clear evidence of the relationship it had with Mr F. I won't rehearse the arguments already made in my decision, but I've concluded that Mr F was acting as an agent of Abana with its actual authority to deal in pensions and arrange SIPPs.
+Abana's response to this Service has largely focussed on why it wasn't responsible for what had happened, and how it was the fault of others.
+It's failed to engage with the merits of this case, despite clear evidence of the relationship it had with Mr F. I won't rehearse the arguments already made in my decision, but I've concluded that Mr F was acting as an agent of Abana with its actual authority to arrange SIPPs.